spcourse/python/en/checkpy/contents.md

 ### Function arguments

-When you use functions `checkpy` also often checks if you defined the function exactly according to specification.
-For example for `list_words.py` you're supposed to define a function `text_to_unique_words(text)`.
-If instead of the argument `text` you name the argument of the function `tekst`, you get this error:
+When using functions, `checkpy` often checks whether you defined the function exactly as specified.
+For example, in `list_words.py`, you are supposed to define a function `text_to_unique_words(text)`.
+If you name the function argument `tekst` instead of `text`, you'll get this error:

     $ checkpy list_words
     Testing: list_words.py